Tornike-Skhulukhia/Basic-named-entity-recognizer-for-Georgian-text/README.md

 # supported python versions
+Developed on version 3.8, should work on 3.6+

 # limitations to be aware of
 ### get_quotes
 This function is just simple pattern matching solution,